-This is available through most insurance companies.
+This is provided by the California Earthquake Authority and is available through most insurance companies.
 It is regarded as catastrophic coverage and usually has a deductible of 10% of the home's value.

 Guaranteed Dwelling Endorsement

 This covers the market value of the home.
 Often the market value is higher than the replacement cost.